vrcca/task_service/README.md

 **Generates an execution plan based on tasks and its dependencies.**

+Assumptions about this project can be found at [ASSUMPTIONS.md](ASSUMPTIONS.md).

 ## Installation
 Optionally, you can [run the application with Docker](#running-the-app-with-docker).